NullVoxPopuli/meta-instance-old/README.md

 ## THIS GEM IS NO LONGER BEING MAINTAINED

-[Alternate version here](https://github.com/NullVoxPopuli/meta-instance) with cleaner api to meta-methods
+[Alternate version here (Under the same name)](https://github.com/NullVoxPopuli/meta-instance) with cleaner api to meta-methods

 MetaInstance
 ============